Inventory to Sales Ratio Metric

 Sign up for free and start making decisions for your business with confidence.

-Inventory to sales is useful as a barometer for the performance of your organization and is a strong indicator of prevailing economic conditions, and your ability to weather unexpected storms.
-This metric is closely tied to your inventory turnover ratio and, when taken together, speak to the financial stability of your organization.
+Inventory to sales is useful as a barometer for the performance of your organization and is a strong indicator of prevailing economic conditions and your ability to weather unexpected storms.
+This metric is closely tied to your inventory turnover ratio and, when taken together, speaks to the financial stability of your organization.
 It's important to note that the cost of carrying inventory means you want to sell your inventory as quickly as possible.
 Use the Cash-to-Cash Cycle Time formula to calculate how fast you receive payment for your inventory on average.

 Key terms